-The community was invited to celebrate this event, which kicked off a little after 10 A-M.
+The community was invited to celebrate this event, which kicked off a little after 10 this morning.

 In attendance was Mayor Matherly, as well as the Nanook Mascot.